anpaz/aleph/README.md

 Existing quantum programming languages do not offer real abstractions to remove this complexity.
 Even languages that are explicitly designed to be high-level like [Silq](https://silq.ethz.ch/) or [Q#](https://github.com/microsoft/qsharp-language/tree/main/Specifications/Language) are more reminiscent of Verilog than C#, or even C.

 Aleph aims to be a true high-level quantum programming language that leverages quantum specific properties and algorithms -like superposition, quantum parallelism, entanglement, amplitude amplification and amplitude estimation- to achieve scale and speed-up.
-These are implicitly leveraged by the language, though, as such users don't have to deal with quantum mechanics concepts like probabilities, complex numbers or matrices.
+These are implicitly leveraged by the language, as such, users don't have to deal with quantum mechanics concepts like probabilities, complex numbers or matrices.

-## Universes, outcomes, kets
+## Universes, kets and outcomes

-In Aleph all possible outcomes of a single quantum computation are represented as a table, a.k.a quantum universe.
+In Aleph all outcomes of a computation are calculated simultaneously in a quantum universe.
+You can think of a quantum universe as a table in which each column contains all the possible values of a register and each row represents a single outcome of the computation.

-Each column represents a register.
-A register can hold values of two datatypes: `int` and `bool`.
-Each row in the universe stands for a single distinct outcome.

-> *Note: on a quantum device, each column maps to a single quantum register in super position.*
+> *Note: on a quantum device, each column holds the values of a quantum register in super position.*

-A quantum universe is manipulated via quantum variables, a.k.a `ket`.
-A `ket` is a set of registers from a quantum universe.
+A quantum universe is defined using quantum expressions.
+We call the result of a quantum expression a `ket`.
+Each `ket` points to one or more columns from a quantum universe.

+A quantum universe must be explicitly prepared using the `Prepare` method. `Prepare` takes a `ket` and prepares the minimum universe needed to calculate the corresponding expression.

+Values of the universe can only be retrieved by sampling the universe, which selects values by randomly selecting a single row from the universe.

+Aleph also provides a method to return the estimated value of a quantum boolean expression.

-## Literals
+## Quantum Literals

-Quantum literals are created between the `|>` symbols.
-A simple one-column quantum universe can be created by listing all the possible outcomes, for example:
+Quantum literals are created between the `|` `>` symbols.
+There are two type of values: `int` and `bool`.
+A simple one-column quantum universe can be created by listing all the possible outcomes, as a basic example:

 ```fsharp
 |0>